-You must read the important instructions pertaining to your F-1 status under each tab below to prevent falling out of status with the U.S government.
+Students must read the important instructions pertaining to their F-1 status under each tab below to prevent falling out of status with the US government.

 Rules and Regulations for F-1 Students

 Avoid accrual of unlawful presence which may result in denial of admission to the U.S. and visa benefits